 Combined violins and violas accompanied only by the continuo announce the fantasia's first vaulting theme.
 The three-note 'joy' figure, so predominant in C 114, also makes an appearance as early as bar three but it is now not used so remorselessly.
 Before long the flute and oboe take up the violin melody in close canon with each other.

 The music then moves into a line of bubbling semi-quavers, initially on the flute, although oboe and violins will later have their opportunity to take it over.
 The restless instrumental lines are reminiscent of the first movement of the second Brandenburg Concerto, lacking the piccolo trumpet of course.

 The rhythmically charged, highly inventive and tightly constructed ritornello theme dominates the movement from beginning to end.
 The lower voice choral entries make use of the opening motive on occasions e.g. note how the basses, tenors and altos enter imitatively using the octave 'dip' to support the first chorale line.
 As though to suggest the dangers of temptation, the harmonies darken even during the course of this phrase, settling in the minor mode of E. Reminders of the Devil′s wiles can never be entirely absent from exhortations to remove the soul from temptation

 The major mode of the chorus was, of course, dictated by the chorale melody and it suits Bach's essentially optimistic outlook.
 He does not want to dwell too much upon the dangers of the lurking Devil.
-But the major context allows him, like a painter, subtly to imbue appropriate phrases with fleeting shadows of foreboding.
+But the major context allows him, like a painter, subtly to imbue appropriate phrases with fleeting shadows of minor-mode foreboding.